NLSIU Inclusion and Expansion Plan 2021-25

 The Governing Bodies of the University have reviewed and adopted the ‘NLSIU Inclusion and Expansion Plan 2021-25’(hereafter ‘Plan’) in April-May 2021.
 This Plan anticipates and responds to two key developments:

-The University has developed a substantive Plan to ensure NLSIU further consolidates and builds on its status as India’s No 1 Law University and a leading law school in Asia and the world.
-The Plan rests on three key pillars: Student Inclusion & Expansion, Faculty & Research, and Finance & Infrastructure.
+The University has developed a Strategic Plan to ensure that NLSIU consolidates and builds on its status as India’s No 1 Law University.
+The Strategic Plan rests on three key dimensions: Student Inclusion & Expansion, Faculty & Research, and Finance & Infrastructure.

 Student Admissions – Inclusion and Expansion